-A: The safety of our patients and staff is our top priority.
+A: The safety of our patients and caregivers is our top priority.
 Centura Health follows guidelines on masks from the Centers for Disease Control (CDC) and local health agencies.
 The CDC has suggested the use of masks to help limit the spread of COVID-19.

-Our staff will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.
+Our care teams will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.

 Q: Will I (or my family member) need to wear a mask?

-A: A mask or face covering is required to be worn in all areas of our clinic, including exam rooms or hospital.
+A: A mask or face covering is required to be worn in all areas of our ministry, including exam rooms, clinics, and hospitals.

 - If you do not have one, we will provide you with a mask.

 - If you are unable to wear a mask or face covering due to age, a medical reason, disability or it is necessary to see the mouth for communication purposes, we will discuss options with you.

 - This complies with the Governor’s order for mandatory face coverings.

 Q: Can my family members come with me?

-A: For the safety of our patients and staff, we are limiting the number of visitors that can enter our hospitals.
+A: For the safety of our patients and caregivers, we are limiting the number of visitors that can enter our hospitals.
 However, any patient having a surgical procedure will need one friend or family member to drive them to and from the hospital, help care for them and help with forms and other information as needed.

-The guest who accompanies a surgical patient is required to wear a self-provided mask and will be screened for symptoms and fever at the entry to the building on the day of surgery.
+The guest who accompanies a surgical patient is required to wear a self-provided mask and will be screened for symptoms, exposure and temperature at the entry to the building on the day of surgery.
 If positive, the guest may be asked to leave the building, isolate and/or seek medical attention.
 This may result in a delay in the patient’s procedure.
 The visitor will need to leave the hospital following the procedure if a patient is admitted for continued care.

 Q: Why are you testing me for COVID-19 even if I don't have symptoms?